CorkCork

 LimestoneMarlGravel

-Marsannay sits on Jurassic limestone bedrock from the Bathonian and Bajocian periods, overlaid with Oligocene marl deposits and Quaternary gravel alluvium from ancient alluvial fans.
-The mixed soil structure provides excellent drainage through the limestone base while the marl retains sufficient moisture, allowing vine roots to penetrate deeply into the fractured bedrock.
+Marsannay sits on Jurassic limestone bedrock overlain with Bajocian and Bathonian marls, creating a complex soil structure with excellent drainage through the limestone base while retaining some moisture in the marl layers.
+The presence of Quaternary gravel deposits from ancient alluvial fans provides additional drainage, allowing vine roots to penetrate deeply into the fractured limestone substrate.

 Typical Aromas